sunPi/Clonal_Architecture_REVOLVER/README.md

 # Mesothelioma_evolution_deciphering_drugable_somatic_alterations

-Analysis scripts and relative data used in the paper "Clonal Architecture in Mesothelioma is prognostic and shapes the Tumour Microenvironment" by Zhang et al.
+Analysis scripts and relative data used in the paper "Clonal Architecture in Mesothelioma is prognostic and shapes the Tumour Microenvironment" by Zhang et., al., 2022. https://www.nature.com/articles/s41467-021-21798-w

 ## data
 Contains the input file (txt), which is already formatted and ready to use for REVOLVER analysis.